damla-bortucen/book-recommender/README.md

   - `recommend_books()` calls the engine and renders the results as a thumbnail gallery with truncated descriptions and formatted author lists (falling back to `assets/cover_NA.png` when a book has no thumbnail).
+  - A second **"Find by 3 books"** tab lets you pick three books from searchable dropdowns; `recommend_from_selection()` passes them to the engine and renders the same thumbnail gallery.

 Run it with:
 ```bash